simple2d/simple2d/README.md

 Simple 2D is a small, open-source graphics engine providing essential 2D drawing, media, and input capabilities.
 It's written in C and works across many platforms, creating native windows and interacting with hardware using [SDL](http://www.libsdl.org) while rendering content with [OpenGL](https://www.opengl.org).

+This README will be continuously updated as new features are added, bugs are fixed, and other changes are made.
+[View the latest release notes](https://github.com/simple2d/simple2d/releases/latest) for a link to the documentation for that version.

 If you encounter any issues, ping the [mailing list](https://groups.google.com/d/forum/simple2d).
 Learn about [contributing](#contributing) below.

 ## Getting Started

 Simple 2D supports Unix-like systems and is tested on the latest versions of OS X, Ubuntu, and Raspbian on the Raspberry Pi.

-To compile and install...
+To compile and install the [latest release](https://github.com/simple2d/simple2d/releases/latest)...

-### ...on OS X, use [Homebrew](http://brew.sh):
+### ...on OS X, use [Homebrew](http://brew.sh)

 ```bash
 brew tap simple2d/tap
 brew install simple2d
 ```

-Or, install the latest development release using:
+Or, install the latest changes from the `master` development branch using:

 ```bash
 brew install --HEAD simple2d
 ```

+Note `brew update` will not update formulas installed with `--HEAD`, but you can use `brew reinstall --HEAD simple2d` to manually grab the latest changes.

-### ...on Linux and Raspberry Pi, run the [`simple2d.sh`](simple2d.sh) Bash script.
+### ...on Linux, run the [`simple2d.sh`](simple2d.sh) Bash script

 Everything will be explained along the way and you'll be prompted before any action is taken.
 To run this script from the web, copy and paste this in your terminal (make sure to copy the entire string – it's rather long):